The best kitchen gadgets from every decade

 1920s: the AGA

-The AGA was an iconic contraption born of the 1920s – and again, its aim was to make cooking less fiddly, fussy and time guzzling.
-The AGA’s inventor was Swedish physicist Dr Gustaf Dalén, who lost his sight in an accident: upon spending more time at home, he realised that his wife was fatigued and frazzled from using her unwieldy cooker.
-His solution was the AGA, a cast-iron oven that stayed hot continuously – it was a quick hit, arriving in Britain and beyond in the late Twenties and rising further in popularity throughout subsequent decades.
+The AGA was an iconic contraption born in the 1920s – and it aimed to make cooking less fiddly, fussy and time-guzzling.
+Swedish physicist Dr Gustaf Dalén invented the AGA after losing his sight in an accident.
+Spending more time at home, he realised that his wife was fatigued and frazzled from using her unwieldy cooker.
+His solution was the AGA, a cast-iron oven that stayed hot continuously.
+It was a quick hit, arriving in Britain and beyond in the late 1920s and rising in popularity throughout the following decades.

 Reznikoff Artistic Partnership/Corbis via Getty Images

-The 1930s continued in much the same vein as the 1920s, with more and more time-saving gadgets popping up on kitchen counters.
-Stephen J. Poplawski is widely credited with inventing the world’s first electric blender, used for mixing malt drinks and milkshakes in diners across America, in the 1920s.
-But it wasn’t until the stylish Waring Blender was introduced in 1937 that it became a true kitchen essential.
-This vintage snap shows the classic model being used a little later, in the 1950s.
+Stephen J. Poplawski is widely credited with inventing the world’s first electric blender, used for mixing malt drinks and milkshakes in soda fountains across America, in the 1920s.
+But it wasn’t until the stylish Waring Blendor (note the trademarked spelling) and Vitamix's The Blender hit the market in 1937 that it became a true kitchen essential.
+Unsurprisingly, smoothies started to become a thing right afterwards.

 Harry Todd/Fox Photos/Getty Images

-Faster, more economical and easier to wipe down, the electric oven was a kitchen game changer, and it was actually invented back in the 19th century.
-However, it wasn’t until the 1930s that they began to crop up in more and more British and American kitchens.
-In Britain in particular, the birth of a National Grid in the Twenties meant that, in this decade, more households were connected to power than ever before.
-Here, a class of schoolgirls gather round an electric oven in 1936.
+Faster and more economical, the electric oven was a kitchen game changer.
+Incredibly, it was invented in the 1890s, with most giving credit to Thomas Ahearn.
+However, it wasn’t until the 1930s that electric ovens became more commonplace in British and American kitchens.
+In Britain in particular, the birth of a National Grid in the 1920s meant that more households were connected to power than ever before.

 Keystone View/FPG/Getty Images

-Fast-forward to the Forties, and a post-Second World War technology boom was transforming kitchens at a more rapid pace than ever before.
-The first home refrigerator was introduced way back in the 1910s, but it was the preserve of the very wealthiest in society.
-In the following decades, though, companies like Whirlpool pioneered more efficient, economical designs and some 45% of Americans owned a refrigerator by the 1940s.
-They were mostly boxy and compact with little freezer compartments built in to boot.
+A post-World War II technology boom transformed kitchens at a more rapid pace than ever before.
+The first home refrigerator was introduced in the 1910s, but it was the preserve of the very wealthiest in society.
+In the following decades, companies such as Whirlpool pioneered more efficient, economical designs, leading to 45% of Americans owning a refrigerator in the 1940s.
+They were mostly boxy and compact with little freezer compartments built in – so not a lot has changed!

 Gould/Archive Photos/Getty Images